rsnpj/notes-site/notes/Year_3/Design_of_Algorithms_and_Data_Structures/Universal_Hashing.md

 p(h(x_1)=\cdots = h(x_k))\leqslant \dfrac{1}{n^{k-1}}
 $$

+The probability here is just saying the probability that they all collide

 For example with k=2:

 Family of hash functions H from U to V is 2-universal if $\forall x_1,x_2 \in U$, and for a h chosen randomly from H,